yorgoon/DiffE/README.md

 ### Main Function Description
 The main function of this implementation (train) is responsible for training and evaluating the EEG classification model.
 The implementation is divided into the following steps:

-1. Loading and Preparing Data: The data is loaded using the load_data function, and split into training and testing sets using the get_dataloader function.
+1. Loading and Preparing Data: The data is loaded using the `load_data`, and split into training and testing sets using the `get_dataloader`.
 The batch size and path to the data should be specified.

 2. Defining the Model: The model consists of four main components: DDPM, Encoder, Decoder, and Linear Classifier.
 Their dimensions and parameters should be specified before training.

-3. Loss Functions and Optimizers: The implementation uses L1 Loss for training the DDPM and Mean Squared Error Loss for the classification task.
-RMSprop is used as the optimizer for both DDPM and DiffE, and CyclicLR is employed as the learning rate scheduler.
+3. Loss Functions and Optimizers: The implementation uses L1 Loss for training the DDPM and Mean Squared Error Loss for the classification task. `RMSprop` is used as the optimizer for both DDPM and Diff-E, and `CyclicLR` is employed as the learning rate scheduler.

 4. Exponential Moving Average (EMA): EMA is applied to the Linear Classifier to improve its generalization during training.

 5. Training and Evaluation: The model is trained for a specified number of epochs.
-During training, DDPM and DiffE are optimized separately, and their loss functions are combined using a weighting factor (alpha).
+During training, DDPM and Diff-E are optimized separately, and their loss functions are combined using a weighting factor (α (alpha)).
 The model is evaluated on the test set at regular intervals, and the best performance metrics are recorded.

-6. Command Line Arguments: The main function accepts command-line arguments for specifying the number of subjects to process and the device to use for training (e.g., 'cuda:0').
+6. Command Line Arguments: The main function accepts command-line arguments for specifying the number of subjects to process and the device to use for training (e.g., `'cuda:0'`).

 ### Usage
 To train the model, run the following command: